5 Things to Pray for Your Child’s Birth Parents

 4. Pray they experience healing.

 Regardless of the details of your child’s story, your child’s birth parents may struggle with dates on the calendar or thoughts of what could have been.
 Adoption may have been the final chapter of an extremely difficult situation.
 Pray they know the freedom that accompanies healing.
 Pray they know their child is loved and treasured.
-And pray they are blessed with hope in abundance.
+And pray for them to be blessed with hope in abundance.

 5. Pray they are blessed.